wragge/dfat-documents-web/_volumes/volume-27-australia-and-the-united-kingdom-1960-1975/481-memorandum-callaghan-for-cabinet-defence-and-oversea-policy-committee.md

 ---
+doc_date: '1974-05-30'
+doc_num: 481
+doc_order: 481
+naa_refs:
+- naa_barcode: 0
+  naa_control_symbol: ''
+  naa_series: ''
+  reference: '[UKNA: CAB 1481145]'
-title: "481 MEMORANDUM, CALLAGHAN FOR CABINET DEFENCE AND OVERSEA POLICY COMMITTEE"
+title: MEMORANDUM, CALLAGHAN FOR CABINET DEFENCE AND OVERSEA POLICY COMMITTEE
-volume: "Volume 27: Australia and the United Kingdom, 1960–1975"
+vol_full_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
-doc_id: 10348
 vol_id: 27
-doc_date: 1974-05-30
+vol_title: 'Volume 27: Australia and the United Kingdom, 1960–1975'
 ---

-# 481 MEMORANDUM, CALLAGHAN FOR CABINET DEFENCE AND OVERSEA POLICY COMMITTEE

-UKNA: CAB 1481145

 London, 30 May 1974

 Confidential

  **Australia: Abolition of Appeals and References to the Privy Council**

 1\.
 A Privy Council Appeals Abolition Bill (referred to below as the Australian Bill) was tabled in the Australian House of Representatives last summer.
 In it the Australian (Commonwealth) Government seek, in reliance on existing powers of the Commonwealth under the Constitution, to abolish both appeals from State Courts to the Judicial Committee of the Privy Council and the right of the Crown to make references (as opposed to appeals) on Australian matters to the Judicial Committee for an advisory opinion.
 The Bill also contains a request for similar British legislation to be introduced in accordance with the ‘request and consent’ procedure in section 4 of the Statute of Westminster.
 The intention, however, is to rely in the first instance on the Commonwealth’s own legislative powers.
-The Australian Bill gives effect to the Australian Government’s policy of strengthening its own position in Australia vis � vis the States; of reinforcing the powers of the Australian High Court; and also of getting rid of ‘anachronistic’ links between the States and the United Kingdom.
+The Australian Bill gives effect to the Australian Government’s policy of strengthening its own position in Australia vis à vis the States; of reinforcing the powers of the Australian High Court; and also of getting rid of ‘anachronistic’ links between the States and the United Kingdom.
 The States have objected to the proposed legislation on grounds that the constitutional balance would be upset without their consent; not all the States, however, object to abolition of appeals in itself.
 Mr Whitlam has said that they will be able to challenge the legislation in the Australian High Court if they wish to do so.
 The Bill has not yet been taken further in the Australian Parliament, but it will be reintroduced in the new Parliament.

 2\.
 The Bill raises two fundamental constitutional issues which are: